1082-datascience/finalproject-finalproject-1082ds_group4/README.md

   * Logistic Regression
   * Decison Tree
 * What is a null model for comparison?
+  * All output is 0 ,the model accuracy is 65%.
 * How do your perform evaluation? ie. Cross-validation, or extra separated data
   * Split data into 3 part(Training/Validation/Testing)
   * K-fold cross validation